gusmelki/Home24/README.md

 - Clone this `repo` and `cd` into this directory.
 - Run pod install to download and build `Cocoapods` dependencies.
-- Open the project by running open `Speech.xcworkspace`.
+- Open the project by running open `Home24.xcworkspace`.
 - Build and run the app.

 ### About the code